daracula/CloudRAN-challenge/README.md

 This assumes Kubernetes has been set up with minikube and minikube has been started.

 To set up deployment, run
-`kubectl apply -f hello-deploy.yaml`
+`kubectl apply -f deploy-hello-app.yaml`

 Expose the service.
-`kubectl expose deployment hello-app --port=8080`
+`kubectl expose deployment hello-app --port=8080 --type=NodePort`

 Forward the port so the service is accessible on port 8080.
 `kubectl port-forward service/hello-app 8080:8080`